AreParameswarudu/AWS-DEV-SCRIPTS/Terraform.md

 resource "aws_instance" "inst-1" {
 }
 ```
-Note: we dont need to specify any attributes or arguments.
+**Note**: we dont need to specify any attributes or arguments.
 ```
 terraform import aws_instance.inst-1 i-0ab2056f11dfa5a6e
 ```
-NOTE: The name for the resource `inst-1` we used should match witht the resource name that we defined. and the `id` should match from instance that we want to import.
+**NOTE**: The name for the resource `inst-1` we used should match witht the resource name that we defined. and the `id` should match from instance that we want to import.

+Terraform does not support importing multiple resources in a single command or operation.

+Each resource must be imported individually using the terraform import command.
+However, you can streamline the process by scripting the import commands, especially if you have a large number of resources to import.

+Terraform's import command works one resource at a time, so multiple resources need to be imported individually.

+For Multiple resources import use another tool called **TERRAFORMER**.

 ## Securing statefile in backend with State Lock option
 **State Lock**